Dark Side of SL Universities..!

 What do you think happens to those who go through this?
 They’re stripped of dignity—a form of psychological torture.
 Imagine being ordered to smoke unfiltered cigarettes with a partner, or worse, to perform sexual acts with strangers in front of others.
 These are not pranks—they are violations.
 These practices ignore consent, gender rights, mental well-being.

-Take the horrifying “bench press” hazing: a student is made to lie beneath a table, with their genitals lodged inside it, while others slam doors or kick for intimidation.
-It’s incomprehensible and dehumanizing.
+Take the horrifying “bench press” hazing: a student has to lie beneath a table, with their genitals lodged inside it, while others slam doors or kick for intimidation.
+Obviously, this is incomprehensible and dehumanizing.

-Or the “watch-they-wet-the-plants” hazing in agricultural faculties—freshers forced to stand naked in freezing water tanks at 3 a.m., barefoot on cold concrete, then ordered to leap across rough terrain without any consideration for their safety or mental state.
+Or the “watch-they-wet-the-plants” hazing in agricultural faculties—where freshers forced to stand naked in freezing water tanks at 3 a.m., barefoot on cold concrete, then ordered to leap across rough terrain without any consideration for their safety or mental state.

 And the worst part?
 After enduring all this, they aren’t free.
-The next year, as seniors, survivors often feel pressured to pass the abuse on.
-Like a twisted cycle: victims becoming perpetrators to avoid loneliness or to gain acceptance.
+Come the next year, as seniors, survivors often feel pressured to pass the abuse on, like a twisted cycle: victims becoming perpetrators to avoid loneliness or to gain acceptance.

 But here’s some hope: universities like Peradeniya, Moratuwa, and Ruhuna have seen reduced ragging, thanks to faculty involvement and anti-ragging groups.
-In Sabaragamuwa, though, it’s still rampant.
+However, in places like Sabaragamuwa, it’s still particularly rampant.
 The good news?
-Professors are stepping in—sometimes even sharing meals with new students or checking on them during ragging season.
-Student unions getting involved helps too.
+Professors are stepping in—sometimes even sharing meals with new students or checking on them during ragging season, and student unions getting involved helps too.

 Ultimately, ragging is not about politics or student ideology—it’s about power, shame, control.
 It’s a throwback to archaic tribal rituals wearing the guise of “university culture.”
 And unless we’re all willing to call it out—faculty, students, government—it will continue to tear lives apart.